Nadia Lutfi: Career

 Under her newly changed name, the young actress was spotted by director Ramses Naguib.
-Her first film role was in a modest, black & white drama, Soultan in 1958.
+Her first film role was in a modest black & white drama, Soultan, in 1958.
 Her second picture was a smaller role in one of the film landmarks of its time, Cairo Station.

 In 1963, she played a Frankish woman warrior of the Crusade era, donning full armor to go into battle against Isa Elawwam her Christian-Arab lover, (role was played by Egyptian bankable star Salah Zulfikar), in El-Nasser Salah Ad-Din (occasionally shown on television in the United States as Saladin and the Great Crusades) (1963).
-In Lil-Rigal Faqat aka For Men Only (1964) by Mahmoud Zulfikar, Lutfi and co-star Soad Hosny played women geologists who, denied employment, respond by disguising themselves as men and going to work, where they find they must suppress their romantic instincts to sustain the disguise.
-In the mid-1960s, she starred in two films that were based on stories by Nobel-winning author Naguib Mahfouz, just a few years following the publication of his widely banned novel Awlad Haretna (اولاد حارتنا) which symbolize God and Moses, Jesus and Mohammed, Children of Gebelawi.
-Lutfi finished the decade starring in Abi foq al-Shagara aka My father Over The Tree (1969) as a nightclub dancer who beds a much younger man, then discovers that she once knew his father equally well.
-As well as El Momia aka The Night of Counting the Years (1969).
-She starred in several films with Soad Hosny, including Al-Saba' Banat aka The Seven Girls.
+In Lil-Rigal Faqat (For Men Only) (1964) by Mahmoud Zulfikar, Lutfi and co-star Soad Hosny played women geologists who, denied employment, respond by disguising themselves as men and going to work, where they find they must suppress their romantic instincts to sustain the disguise.
+In the mid-1960s, she starred in two films that were based on stories by Nobel-winning author Naguib Mahfouz, just a few years following the publication of his widely banned novel Awlad Haretna (اولاد حارتنا) which symbolized God and Moses, Jesus and Mohammed, Children of Gebelawi.
+Lutfi finished the decade starring in Abi foq al-Shagara (My Father Over The Tree) (1969) as a nightclub dancer who beds a much younger man, then discovers that she once knew his father equally well.
+She also appeared in El Momia (The Night of Counting the Years) in 1969.
+She starred in several films with Soad Hosny, including Al-Saba' Banat (The Seven Girls).